Spesandes/alx-low_level_programming/0x07-pointers_arrays_strings/README.md

-4-strpbrk.c - This function searches a string for any set of bytes 5-strstr.c - This function locates first occurrence of needle in haystack 7-print_chessboard.c - This function prints the chessboard
+4-strpbrk.c - This function searches a string for any set of bytes 5-strstr.c - This function locates first occurrence of needle in haystack 7-print_chessboard.c - This function prints the chessboard 8-print_diagsums.c - prints the sum of the two diagonals of a square matix of integers